 "Aging in place" is growing older without having to move.
 Aging in place with supportive services is one of the most desirable ways of aging.
 Aging in place can achieve efficiencies enabled by the customized care.
-Successful aging in place approaches focus on the provision of the most appropriate care for the specific individual.
+The most successful aging in place approaches focus on the provision of the most appropriate care for the specific individual.
 Thus avoiding wasted costs brought on by a "generic" care model.

-An aging in place scenario, creates housing and health care options to provide support as defined by an individualís wishes and efforts to live independently.
+An aging in place scenario creates housing and health care options to provide support as defined by an individualís wishes and efforts to live independently.
 Aging in place can work best when it is employed as a part of a comprehensive plan for retirement and aging.
-A key step in implementing aging in place is to make your home aging friendly.
-As we age we don't hear so well, we sometimes forget or get confused and we can even outlive doctor's predictions about our longevity.
+An essential step in implementing aging in place is to make your home aging friendly.
+As we age, we don't hear so well, we sometimes forget or get confused, and we even outlive doctor's predictions about our longevity.
 So as long as we persist in growing older, why not arrange our homes to accommodate our reality.
 Incorporate memory triggers into the way we arrange cabinets and counters, add soft fabrics to muffle background noises, change appliances to better accommodate our short-comings.

 State Department of Insurance

 Insurance regulations differ from state to state.
 Need help with an insurance company provider?
 Want to know who writes Medigap insurance in your state?

 Hartford CT 06103

 Toll-Free: 1 (800) 203-3447